The Ford/Hill Project – January 7-11

 COMPANY

-Elizabeth Marvel has won four Obie Awards for her Off-Broadway work, most notably for the title role in Ivo Van Hove’s 2004 production of Hedda Gabler.
-Most recently, she starred in the Off-Broadway production of Phillip Roth’s Sabbath’s Theater.
+Elizabeth Marvel (Co-Creator & Actor) has won four Obie Awards for her Off-Broadway work, most notably for the title role in Ivo Van Hove’s 2004 production of Hedda Gabler.
+Most recently, she starred in the Off-Broadway productions of Five Models in Ruins, 1981 at LCT3; Tim Blake Nelson’s And Then There Were No More and Phillip Roth’s Sabbath’s Theater.
 Of her numerous Broadway roles, she is best known for her portrayal of Brooke Wyeth in Other Desert Cities, a role which she originated off-Broadway.
 Marvel recently starred in the Apple TV+ limited series HBO Max limited series Presumed Innocent, Love and Death at HBO Max and the Hulu limited series, The Dropout.
 Her numerous television credits include Peacock’s Mrs. Davis, Hulu’s Helstrom, Showtime’s Homeland, Netflix’s House of Cards.
-She can most recently be seen in Blitz Bazawule’s adaptation of The Color Purple for Warner Bros.
-Upcoming, she will be seen alongside Viola Davis in the Amazon Prime Video action-thriller film, G20.
+Recent film credits include G20, The Color Purple, and News of the World.
+Next year she will be seen in the new untitled Steven Spielberg film.
 Marvel is a graduate of the Juilliard School.

 Waterwell creates theater, film, and digital media that wrestles with complex civic questions, gathering people for cultural events that provoke, inspire, and build community.
 We create productions that are artistically daring and emotionally potent to cultivate connections across real and perceived divides.
 We produce our projects using an evolving set of best practices that are influenced by the principles of community organizing and movement building.
 This is part of an investigation into how storytelling can have the most relevance and impact in efforts to create a more just and humane society.
 Our projects manifest in more than one medium but everything we do is infused with our love of the immediacy of live performance.